DEADP0OL/LWF-DiscordBot/README.md

-# LWF-SlackBot
+# Slackbot API Scripts for Delegate and Voter Notifications in LWF
-A set of algorithms that notify delegates and voters in Slack of events
+A set of algorithms to anlayze the blockchain and provide Slack notifications.

+Currently the script is focused on notifying delegates and voters of missed blocks.
+Future plans include:

+- Enhanced pool list responses
+  - Current rank
+  - Recent productivity
+- Blockchain metric responses
+  - Block Height
+  - Inactive "red" nodes